 Renewables Obligation Certificates (ROCs)

-If you generate renewable energy, you may be eligible for Renewables Obligation Certificates (ROCs) which have a cash value to you.
+If you eligible for ROCs, these have a cash value to you.

 What you need to know:

-- The RO is open to new generators until 31st March 2017.
-After this all eligible renewable generators will use the Contracts for Difference scheme
+- The RO was open to new generators until 31 March 2017.
+Since then new renewable generators can apply for support under the CfD scheme

-- Generation that is accredited under the RO before April 2017 will continue to receive its full lifetime of support (20 years) until the scheme closes in 2037
+- Generation that was accredited under the RO before April 2017 continues to receive ROCs on accredited capacity for the lifetime of their support under the scheme

 How do ROCs work?